 4. Approval of last ZBA Draft Meeting Minutes (May 8, 2019)

-Motion by Cook to approve the draft meeting minutes from May 8, 2019; seconded by Cook, Barr called for further discussion and roll call vote; 5/0 motion carried
+Motion by Cook to approve the draft meeting minutes from May 8, 2019; seconded by Cole Shoemaker , Barr called for further discussion and roll call vote; 5/0 motion carried

 5. Conflict of interest to agenda items